Apply to vetted scholarship programs in one click

 However, you shouldn’t forget about need-based financial aid.
 At most colleges, the majority of financial aid awarded is through need-based scholarships.

 The Net Price Calculator is a great, free tool that allows students to estimate need-based financial aid at any college or university in the United States.
 If you do wind up applying for need-based financial aid (which most students should do), the Free Application for Federal Student Aid or FAFSA is a necessary application that you will need to submit!

 One of the downsides to well-known scholarship opportunities is that they attract a lot of applications.
 This means that the competition can be quite fierce.
-This is why local scholarships can be so valuable–they are meant to support students in the local community (and tend to have less applicants).
-To find local scholarships, the following resources are usually good bets for discovering opportunities:
+This is why local scholarships can be so valuable–they are meant to support students in the local community (and tend to have less applicants increasing your chances of winning).

 - Your school counselor

 - Local Parent Teacher Organization